Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the Security Pals team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of Security Pals, or function as an independent assessment or attestation of Security Pals's security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide Security Pals users with an initial understanding of Security Pals's security, where to find existing security documentation, Security Pals plans for security, and general overview of Security Pals security practices, both for development of Security Pals as well as security of Security Pals.

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of Security Pals to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when Security Pals seeks graduation and is preparing for a security audit.

 ## Security functions and features